brian-team/brian2tools/docs_sphinx/user/nmlimport.rst

 Handling SegmentGroup
 ---------------------

-SegmentGroup is a method to group multiple segments under single entity.
-This can later be used to apply operations on all segments of a SegmentGroup.
-To get the resolved group ids of an nml ``SegmentGroup``.
-This returns a dictionary that maps ``SegmentGroup`` ids to its member segment id's.
+In NeuroML, a ``SegmentGroup`` groups multiple segments into a single object, e.g. to represent a specific dendrite of a cell.
+This can later be used to apply operations on all segments of a group.
+The segment groups are stored in a dictionary, mapping the name of the group to the indices within the `~.Morphology`.
+Note that these indices are often identical to the ``id`` values used in the NeuroML file, but they do not have to be.

 .. code:: python

-    >>> print(nml_object.resolved_grp_ids)
+    >>> print(nml_object.segment_groups)
     {'soma': [0], 'apical0': [1], 'apical2': [2], 'apical3': [3], 'apical4':
     [4], 'apical1': [5], 'basal0': [6], 'basal1': [7], 'basal2': [8], 'all':
     [0, 1, 2, 3, 4, 5, 6, 7, 8], 'soma_group': [0], 'dendrite_group':